gkapfham/seke2015-tool-paper/README.md

 This repository contains the LaTeX source code and additional resources for a tool paper that was accepted for publication at the 27th International Conference on Software Engineering and Knowledge Engineering (SEKE 2015).
-The source code of the paper uses the LaTeX style files provided by the organizers of the conference and a wide variety of other packages that are normally standard with a modern LaTeX distribution such a TeXLive 2015.
+The source code of the tool paper uses the LaTeX style files provided by the organizers of the conference and a wide variety of other packages that are normally standard with a modern LaTeX distribution such a TeXLive 2015.

 You are invited to use this repository as a means for learning more about preparing papers in the field of software engineering and as a way to investigate the results and writing in our paper.
 If you find this example useful, could I